Models

 There are two models offered:

-Preset rangecorresponds to the drawings given in the Atlas of Zeolite Framework Types
+Preset range | corresponds to the drawings given in the Atlas of

-User-defined rangeinitially this is just a little more than a unit cell; the range can then be specified in fractions of the cell parameters
+User-defined range | initially this is just a little more than a unit cell; the

 Manipulation of the structure